Frequently Asked Questions

 Preschool Office and teachers.

-• The school is thoroughly cleaned and disinfected at the end of each school day.
+• The classrooms and bathrooms are thoroughly cleaned and disinfected at the end of each school day.

 • The facility is ventilated (open windows and doors) before children come to school and when the weather allows during the day.